hande-qmc/hande/documentation/users_guide/hubbard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FCI calculations consider the full Hamiltonian matrix.
-This is automatically contructed in a block diagonal form via the use of symmetry, allowing for the Hamiltonian matrix to be considered a block at a time.
+This is automatically constructed in a block diagonal form via the use of symmetry, allowing for the Hamiltonian matrix to be considered a block at a time.
 This results in a substantial reduction in CPU and memory demands.
 The default behaviour is to diagonalise all blocks of the Hamiltonian matrix but this can be controlled by